 - United Club offers complimentary access to business and first class flyers on international or premium transcontinental flights.
 You can see if your domestic flight qualifies as premium on the United site.

-- Alaska Airlines passengers traveling with a first class ticket can access Alaska lounges on the day of their flight.
+- Alaska Airlines passengers traveling with a first class ticket can access Alaska lounges on the day of their flights.

 - Delta Sky Club offers access to travelers with a Delta One ticket, whether on an international or domestic flight.
 Travelers with another SkyTeam airline who have a first or business class ticket on an international voyage are also eligible for complimentary access.

 - American Airlines Admirals Club also offers free access to first and business class travelers, though you must have an international or transcontinental ticket.
 Find qualifying routes on the Admirals Club site.